 - Other banana desserts to try: Bananas Foster Snack Cake, Best Banana Cake and a stunning Banana Split Trifle will thrill dessert eaters of all ages.

 - 1 8 oz block cream cheese softened

 - 2 medium bananas cut in half lengthwise and sliced

 - ¼ cup light brown sugar

 - 1 10 oz jar quality caramel ice cream topping OR 14 oz can dulce de leche

-- 1 tsp rum extract OR 2 Tbsp dark rum
+- 1 teaspoon rum extract OR 2 tablespoon dark rum

 - whipped cream or vanilla ice cream for serving